Caching¶

 mo.cache

-For a cache with bounded size, use mo.lru_cache
+(For an in-memory cache of bounded size, use mo.lru_cache

 .